TheLettuceClub/BBCF-Sammi/README.md

 		* frameCount

 #### Timeout
 * Abstract: Fires whenever the game goes to the main menu or lobby for any reason.
-Usable to detect sudden quits or similar
+Usable to detect sudden quits or similar.
 * Fields:
 * data
-	* event: "bbcf_timeout"
+	* event: "bbcf_Timeout"

 ## Contact: